ccamara/pest-project/content/post/2020/2020-11-25-tracking-EATF/index.markdown

 Space to Move is updated on a weekly basis and currently has more than 1,200 points, making it one of the more comprehensive maps we have just found.
 Furthermore, it is a live map which anyone can contribute to in two different ways.
 First, sharing their opinion about specific schemes by filling a survey linked to every node.
 Second, populate the database with missing schemes by filling a [public form](https://www.surveymonkey.co.uk/r/spacetomoveschemes) with the requested information.
 Last, but not least, data is licenced under ODbL and can be downloaded from [Sustrans' OpenData portal](https://data-sustrans-uk.opendata.arcgis.com/search?tags=space%20to%20move), making it extremely easy to reuse and analyse it by anyone who is interested.

+## Our contribution

+Taking all of this into account, the PEST project will be reviewing these portals and working with our [stakeholders](/about/#people) to develop our knowledge of EATF schemes and how these can be recorded and evaluated.

 ## References